Asking for customer referrals? If not, you should be!

-Let’s start with looking at what an ideal referral looks like.
+Let’s start by breaking down what an ideal referral looks like.

 Seems pretty easy.

-In fact, you are likely giving referrals all the time.
-From the person who cuts your hair, to the riding lawnmower you bought last summer.
+In fact, you are likely giving referrals all the time, ranging from the person who cuts your hair to the riding lawnmower you bought last summer.

-If someone or something does a good job, and the experience you have along with the purchase is good, you’ll mention it to others.
+If someone or something does a good job, and your experience along with the purchase is good, you’ll mention it to others.

 The problem is, we don’t always know when someone is looking for a new hairdresser or lawnmower.

 Enter “the request for a business referral”, a long-time strategy used by life insurance salesmen.
 After meeting to review and make any updates to your life insurance (and trying to sell you more life insurance), they would ask for three names.

 “Which three people do you know that you think could use some life insurance?”

 Of course, everyone needs life insurance, and since this was a parting request after a positive meeting, why wouldn’t you offer a name or two?